Luke Browning: 2020

 In 2020, Browning moved to Fortec Motorsport for his title push season of British F4, partnering Rafael Villagómez and Roberto Faria for parts of the season.
 The season was memorable for the tight battle for the title between Browning and Carlin's Zak O'Sullivan.
 The pair exchanged victories at almost every weekend, with the round at Thruxton being the only exception.
 At the opening two rounds, he scored four second places, but it was at Oulton Park where he would complete a cleans sweep.
 He continued his form at Knockhill, taking two more wins and a podium.
 However, he would not win again until the penultimate round in Snetterton, by which O'Sullivan had closed down the points gap.
 Despite a win in the first race, O'Sullivan won the next two races which meant both came into the title deciding round even on points, in Brands Hatch.
 He took a wet double pole position, boosting his title chances and also winning the first race.
 Even with O'Sullivan winning the final race, the race was halted midway and half-points were awarded, and Browning was crowned champion by a lead of only four points.
 He took seven wins, six poles and sixteen podiums.

 2021

 Browning racing in the 2021 ADAC Formula 4 Championship at the Red Bull Ring.

 For 2021, Browning moved to mainland Europe to compete in the ADAC Formula 4 with US Racing.
 He started strong at the Red Bull Ring, taking a win during the third race.
 He scored a double podium in round 3 and 4, at both Hockenheimring and Sachsenring.
 At the second Hockenheimring round, he again claimed his second win in the final race, having held off Joshua Dufek in the dying last laps.
 He ended the season in Nürburgring with another double podium, putting him third overall in the championship, behind Tim Tramnitz and champion Oliver Bearman.

-He also took part in the first round of the Italian F4 Championship, scoring a second place in Circuit Paul Ricard.
+Browning also took part in the first round of the Italian F4 Championship, scoring a second place in Circuit Paul Ricard.
 This result placed him 15th overall in the standings.